-The National Environmental Education Strategy was approved by Resolution of the Council of Ministers 100/2017, focusing on the improvement of the environmental literacy, in order to guarantee a society that is more conscientious, innovative and entrepreneurial, and a national debate of the values of sustainable development.
+The National Environmental Education Strategy was approved by Resolution of the Council of Ministers 100/2017, focusing on the improvement of environmental literacy, to guarantee a society that is more conscientious, innovative and entrepreneurial, and a national debate of the values of sustainable development.

-The main goals of this strategy are the decarbonisation of the economy and of society, the support of circular economy and the enhancement of the territory.
+The main goals of this strategy are the decarbonisation of the economy and of society, the support of the circular economy and the enhancement of the territory.